ZigzagAK/ngx_dynamic_healthcheck/README.markdown

 Status
 ====

-This module is under development.
+This module is production ready.

 Description
 =======